jon49/child-spaced-repetition/README.md

 ## db::insert_duplicate_key_update(`table`, `values`);

+This method will attempt an INSERT statement but if the statement fails due to the key already existing, then the statement turns into an UPDATE statement.

 # MVC
 All of your Models, Views, and Controllers will be created in a the `/app` folder (in the respective models, views, and controllers folders).
 Files must follow a specific naming convention in order to be loaded automatically into your pages.
 All models, views, and controllers must be classes named with title-case as follows:
 ```php